qu-gg/torch-neural-ssm/README.md

 <b>Extrapolation</b>: This phase refers to the arbitrarily long forecasting of frames that goes beyond the length used
 in the likelihood term during training.
-It represents whether a model has captured the system dynamics sufficiently to enable long-term forecasting and model long-term energy decay, specifically in non-conserving systems.
+It represents whether a model has captured the system dynamics sufficiently to enable long-term forecasting or model energy decay in non-conserving systems.
 For specific dynamical systems, this can be a difficult task as, at base, there is no training signal to inform the model to learn good extrapolation.
 Works often highlight metrics independently on reconstruction and extrapolation phases to highlight a model's strength of identification<sup>[4]</sup>.